What's on this page:

 people drive in different postcodes and at different times of day.

 Appearance and behavioural data – includes your general interests, descriptive data and behavioural data, e.g. to allow us to make certain predictions and assumptions about your interests,

 which allows us to personalise your experience with us;

-- Vulnerability data – information about health, life events, resilience and capability that helps us identify if you might be vulnerable so that we can better meet your needs;
+- Vulnerability data – information about health, life events, resilience and capability that helps us identify if you might have additional support requirements in order that we can better meet your needs;

 We collect data about children in some circumstances, e.g. where a child is insured on an adult's policy, where a child takes out a policy with us,